-Conveniently, the majority of Jervis Bay beaches can be explored via a scenic coastal walkway, or alternatively you can simply drive to each one.
+Conveniently, the majority of the beaches in Jervis Bay can be explored via a scenic coastal walkway, or alternatively, you can drive to each one.

-I recommend spending at least 2-3 days in the area to explore all of the Jervis Bay beaches and other fun-fuelled things to do in Jervis Bay!
+I recommend spending at least 2-3 days in the area to explore all the beaches and other fun-fuelled things in Jervis Bay!

 In this guide, I have put together a complete list of the 10 Best Jervis Bay Beaches including where to find them and what to expect.

-WHERE IS JERVIS BAY & HOW TO GET THERE
+WHERE IS JERVIS BAY & HOW TO GET HERE

 Jervis Bay is approximately a 3-hour drive south of Sydney.

-It’s best to have your own vehicle to visit Jervis Bay as public transportation options are far and few between.
+It’s best to have your own vehicle to visit Jervis Bay as public transportation options are few and far between.

 DAY TRIP TO JERVIS BAY

-Alternatively, you can do a day trip to Jervis Bay from Sydney which is a small group tour that includes transport to and from Sydney, a coastal cruise on a bike along the white-sand shoreline of Jervis Bay and a visit to the world’s whitest sand beach, Hyams Beach.
+Alternatively, you can do a day trip to Jervis Bay from Sydney, a small group tour that includes transport to and from Sydney, a coastal cruise on a bike along the white-sand shoreline of Jervis Bay, and a visit to the world’s whitest sand beach, Hyams Beach.

 - Nelsons Beach